 We are a small team of filmmakers, independent journalists and video activists who are investigating the circumstances surrounding the police shooting of Kimani Gray.

 Raven Rakia is a photographer and filmmaker who documents prison justice work.
 She has also worked on two previous documentaries: one on the labor movement in New York and one on LGBT activism in Maryland.

 Kelly Stuart is a playwright, videographer, and lecturer at Columbia University.
 Recent plays and short documentaries have dealt with human rights issues in Turkey.
 She received the 2012 Saroyan Award for her play Belonging to the Sky, about murdered Armenian journalist Hrant Dink.

-Atiq Zabinski has been a video activist since the start of the Occupy movement.
-He continues to be a prolific contributor to the YouTube Channel of Occupy Wall Street OccupyTVNY and his weekly public access TV show Occupy Brooklyn TV is archived on the YouTube Channel Occupy Public Access TV.
+Atiq Zabinski began using video as an activist with the Occupy movement.
+He was a prolific contributor to the YouTube Channel of Occupy Wall Street OccupyTVNY and produced the weekly public access TV show Occupy Brooklyn TV.

 Web design support by Nomad Coder.